pereznetworks/WeatherX/README.md

 - [Forcast.io](https://darksky.net/dev/docs)
   - for weather forecast data
-    - public api has been closed since opurchase by Apple
+    - public api has been closed since purchase by Apple

 ### Utility NPM packages to be used: